stickysolutionz/ESP8266_Deauth_All/README.md

 # ESP8266 Deauth All

-This is a fork from https://github.com/justcallmekoko I removed the OLED and tightened up the code. just program and power up :)
+This is a fork from https://github.com/justcallmekoko I removed the OLED screen reqs and tightened up the code. just program and power up :) If the AP is vulnerable youll see discons within a minute of boot.

 ## Table of Condiments
   - [Background](#background)